HallofFamer/CLox/README.md

 - Operator overloading to allow operators to be treated as method calls, thus can be used by user defined classes.
 - Variadic Functions, Anonymous Functions(local return) and Lambda Expressions(nonlocal return).
 - `Object` root class for every class in Lox, everything is an object, and every object has a class.
+- Object ID and generic object map which enable inheritance for special build-in classes such as `String` and `Array`.
 - Class methods in class declaration using `class` keyword, and trait declaration using `trait` keyword.
 - Anonymous classes/traits similar to anonymous functions/lambda.
 - Namespace as CLox's module system, allowing importing namespace and aliasing of imported classes, traits and functions.